opencog/external-tools/attention/README.md

     http://api.mongodb.org/python/current/installation.html

-- (Optional) To actually use the MongoDB storage feature requires a MongoDB server to be running:
+- Requires MongoDB:

     http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/

 #### Example

 See the usage example in ```example.py```

+See an example visualization of the attentional focus dynamics as a slideshow of PNG images rendered from DOT representations in ```attentional_focus_slideshow.py```

 #### Documentation